cdietze/klay/README.md

 Demo
 ---

-To launch the JVM demo app invoke `mvn -Pjvm test`.
+To launch the JVM demo, invoke `mvn -Pjvm test` this will first start the klay-demo and afterwards the tripleklay-demo.

-To launch the JS demo, build using `mvn install` then open `./tests/js/src/main/resources/index.html` in a browser.

 License
 ---